-The overall performance of the stock markets is usually tracked and reflected in the performance of various stock market indexes.
+The overall performance of the stock market is usually tracked and reflected in the performance of various stock market indexes.
 Stock indexes are composed of a selection of stocks that is designed to reflect how stocks are performing overall.
-Stock market indexes themselves are traded in the form of options and futures contracts which are also traded on regulated exchanges.
+Stock market indexes themselves are traded in the form of options and futures contracts, which are also traded on regulated exchanges.

 Among the key stock market indexes are the Dow Jones Industrial Average (DJIA), the Standard & Poor’s 500 Index (S&P 500), the Financial Times Stock Exchange 100 Index (FTSE 100), the Nikkei 225 Index, the NASDAQ Composite Index, and the Hang Seng Index.

 Two of the basic concepts of stock market trading are “bull” and “bear” markets.
 The term bull market is used to refer to a stock market in which the price of stocks is generally rising.
 This is the type of market most investors prosper in, as the majority of stock investors are buyers, rather than short-sellers, of stocks.
 A bear market exists when stock prices are overall declining in price.

 Investors can still profit even in bear markets through short selling.
 Short selling is the practice of borrowing stock that the investor does not hold from a brokerage firm that does own shares of the stock.
 The investor then sells the borrowed stock shares in the secondary market and receives the money from the sale of that stock.
 If the stock price declines as the investor hopes, then the investor can realize a profit by purchasing a sufficient number of shares to return to the broker the number of shares they borrowed at a total price less than what they received for selling shares of the stock earlier at a higher price.